Regional park

 A regional park is an area of land preserved on account of its natural beauty, historic interest, recreational use or other reason, and under the administration of a form of local government.

 Definition

-A regional park can be a special park district covering a region crossing several jurisdiction boundaries, or a park system of a single jurisdiction, such as a province, county, or city.
+A regional park can be a special park district covering a region crossing several jurisdictional boundaries, or a park system of a single jurisdiction, such as a province, county, or city.